 Final value of gold jewellery | ₹78,464.87 | ₹79,281.25 |

-The above calculation shows the price of gold jewellery without considering it as a composite supply, i.e., by charging GST separately on gold and jewellery-making charges.
+The above calculation shows the price of gold jewellery without considering it as a composite supply, i.e., by charging GST on gold separately and jewellery-making charges.

 Considering the second approach, the overall GST on gold jewellery will be: